 I'm not going to beat around the bush: the Atmos Astra is the best vaporizer from Atmos to date.
 That includes the Rx, R2 (and the new R2), and even the recent true vaporizers, the Orbit, Boss, and Transporter.
 So what makes the Astra so attractive?
-Let's break it down, shall we...
+We will break it down.

 Atmos made huge strides in providing enjoyable vaping experiences with the recent Boss, Transporter, and Orbit.
 However, each of those devices is missing one important feature of the other true vaporizers on the market: the ability to adjust the temperature setting.
 With the Astra, you have 5 temperatures to choose from.
 You can start your session low, at 356 degrees Fahrenheit, and gradually increase the temperature, and therefore the vapor, through 374, 392, 410, and finally, 428 degrees Fahrenheit.
 Sure, it's not digital controls like the Da Vinci Ascent, but it's hitting all the right spots.
 And at 428 degrees, you'll churn out ample vapor.
 Temperature settings are, without a doubt, the biggest improvement.